udaan-iitt/editions/2024_Summer/discussion-on-defence-with-mr-r-muralidharan.md

 To back his statement, he used the example of ATAGS.
 He said:

-> “Nobody thought that guns were important, but we thought guns were important because they're cheaper to operate than a missile or rocket.
+> “Nobody thought that guns were important, but we thought guns are important because they're cheaper to operate than a missile or rocket.
 So, we invested.
 It’s giving results.
 We even exported some.”

 Coming to our next question: